aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ### 4.1 Continued Performance Improvement at Extreme Parallelism

-Degree 128 achieves the best absolute performance in the test suite, completing the transfer in 67 seconds compared to 92 seconds at degree 64—a meaningful **1.37x speedup** that brings total throughput to 1.69 GB/s.
+Degree 128 achieves the best absolute performance in the test suite, completing the transfer in 67 seconds compared to 92 seconds at degree 64, a meaningful **1.37x speedup** that brings total throughput to 1.69 GB/s.
 While this represents 68.7% efficiency for the doubling operation (rather than the theoretical 2x), the continued improvement demonstrates that the system remains functional and beneficial even at extreme parallelism levels.

 Interestingly, mean CPU decreases 25.3% (4,410% → 3,294%) despite doubling parallelism, while peak CPU increases 21.7% (5,727% → 6,969%).
 This apparent paradox occurs because network saturation at degree 128 moderates lock contention intensity, allowing the system to maintain productivity despite the coordination challenges inherent in managing 128 parallel streams.